bedrockio/pages/README.md

 ## Deployment

+### Google Cloud

+In GCP, deploying a new version requires the default service account to have the ability to patch deployments.
+This can be added by applying [the app-deployer role](api/deployer-role.yml) to your kubernetes cluster.

 ### Cloudflare Pages

 To deploy to Cloudflare Pages your project should use Yarn v3, otherwise the `sharp` binary in `favicons` may not deploy correctly.